-See Also: "Running Oracle Universal Installer" section in Oracle Database Client Installation Guide for Oracle Solaris
+See Also: "Running Oracle Universal Installer" section in the Oracle Database Client Installation Guide for IBM AIX on POWER Systems (64-Bit)

 - 2. The Select Installation Mode screen is displayed only if you have an existing Oracle Database Client 11g Release 2 (11.2.0.1) or later installed on your system.
 Select Upgrade to upgrade the existing Oracle Database Client software to the latest version. - 3.
 In the Specify Installation Location screen, accept the default Software Location value or enter the Oracle home directory path in which you want to install Oracle components.
 The directory path should not contain spaces.
 Click Next. - 4.
 In the Download Software Updates screen, select one of the following options, and click Next: - Use My Oracle Support credentials for download - Use pre-downloaded software updates - Skip software updates